 Last update - May 16th 2014

-The median value of Vitamin K is found in Oranges, raw, all commercial varieties which in 100g contains 0 ug of Vitamin K. The average amount of Vitamin K contained in 100g of an orange, based on the list below is 0.06 ug of Vitamin K.
+The median value of Vitamin K is found in Orange juice, chilled, includes from concentrate, fortified with calcium and vitamin D which in 100g contains 0 ug of Vitamin K. The average amount of Vitamin K contained in 100g of an orange, based on the list below is 0.06 ug of Vitamin K.

 An orange Content Summary